osmandapp/docs/content/osmand/map/point-layers-on-map.md

 ## * OSM notes

 OSM note points are user's made POIs for reporting issue about map data in [OpenStreetMap](https://www.openstreetmap.org/).
+If you create new note it markes on the map as a green note, already created note displays as a red note.
+To display red notes you need to turn on [OSM notes (online)](/osmand/plugins/osm-editing#how-to-report-a-mistake) in the Configure map.

 ![OSM create note](/assets/images/map/osm_create_note.png) ![OSM note POI](/assets/images/map/osm_note_poi.png)